uken/fluent-plugin-elasticsearch/README.md

 logstash_dateformat %Y.%m. # defaults to "%Y.%m.%d"
 ```

+By default, the records inserted into index `logstash-YYMMDD`.
+This option allows to insert into specified index like `logstash-YYYYMM` for a monthly index.

 By default, when inserting records in logstash format, @timestamp is dynamically created with the time at log ingestion.
 If you'd like to use a custom time.
 Include an @timestamp with your record.

 ```